-This webpage provides information on accessing lateral flow tests and COVID-19 medicines in England, Wales, Northern Ireland and Scotland.
+This webpage provides information on eligibility for COVID-19 treatments, accessing COVID-19 medicines in England, Wales, Northern Ireland and Scotland and what treatments are available.
+Updated August 2024.

 How to access COVID-19 treatment in England